oconnor663/jacko.io/posts/snooze.md

 [^three_parts]: There is a loop, but it's not really "inside" the `.await`.
     Instead, it's [in the runtime][block_on_loop].
-This "inversion of control" is the very heart of async/await; that's why it's possible to run multiple futures concurrently on one thread.
-If you haven't seen the [`poll`] and [`Waker`] machinery that makes all this work, I recommend reading at least part one of [Async Rust in Three Parts][three_parts].
+This "inversion of control" is the very heart of async/await; this is why it's possible to run multiple futures concurrently on one thread.
+If you haven't seen the [`poll`] and [`Waker`] machinery that makes it all work, I recommend reading at least part one of [Async Rust in Three Parts][three_parts].

 [block_on_loop]: https://github.com/tokio-rs/tokio/blob/tokio-1.49.0/tokio/src/runtime/park.rs#L283